Selecting an MBA Focus

-Determining whether or not you need a concentration is a career decision that involves many factors.
+Determining whether or not you need to focus your MBA in one functional area is a career decision that involves many factors.

-Academics will be involved in course selection, concentration requirements and graduation planning, but this is primarily a decision related to how you will market yourself for the job search.
-In general, it is recommended that everyone complete a concentration to clearly show your career interest and focus in a particular field or functional area.
-However, if you have work experience or a prior degree in that functional area, a concentration may not be necessary.
+Academics will be involved in course selection, focus area requirements and graduation planning, but this is primarily a decision related to how you will market yourself for the job search.
+In general, it is recommended that everyone complete a focus to clearly show your career interest in a particular field or functional area.
+However, if you have work experience or a prior degree in that functional area, a focus may not be necessary.

 Who Am I?
-Work Experience Is a Concentration Recommended?
+Work Experience Is a Focus Recommended?

 MBA 0-2 years Yes